ryanrhymes/owl_guide/book/chapter/interact.rst

   jupyter notebook

-When the everything is up and running, you can start a new notebook in the web interface.
+When everything is up and running, you can start a new notebook in the web interface.
 In the new notebook, you must run the following OCaml code in the first input field to load Owl environment.

 .. code-block:: bash